Narcolapser/CMSContent/README.md

 This portlet is a re-write of the portlet USD uses to draw content in from an external content management system.
-The original portlet had 3 seperate code bases and was very rigid in that it had no way of changing where it drew it's content from, the portlets were not able to be managed by anyone other than portal admins, and changing the portlet type required deleting the portlet and making a new portlet.
+The original portlet had 3 seperate code bases and was very rigid in that it had no way of changing where it drew its content from, the portlets were not able to be managed by anyone other than portal admins, and changing the portlet type required deleting the portlet and making a new portlet.
 This re-write seeks to solve those issues by: